-Buffett buys Kroger stock for first time
+Buffett's Berkshire Hathaway buys Kroger stock for first time

-Warren Buffett has an appetitie for the nation's largest grocer.
+Warren Buffett has an appetitie for the nation's largest grocers.

 Warren Buffett's Berkshire Hathaway has taken a stake in Kroger.